NHL All-Star Skills Competition: Fastest skater

 The purpose of the event is to be fastest skater around a designated course within the rink.
 The final race each year was originally one full lap around the rink until 2008, when the event was revised to a course, only to be changed back to one full lap after 2015.
-In 2016, American-born Dylan Larkin finished with a time of 13.172, setting the record.
+In 2017, Canadian-born Connor McDavid finished with a time of 13.020, setting the record.